daviddalpiaz/appliedstats/index.md

 # Introduction

-Welcome to Applied Statistics with `R`!
+Welcome to Applied Statistics with R!

 ## About This Book